 The choice of career varies widely based on preference for working with individuals who use a particular substance, or with a subpopulation.
 Other factors that influence this decision are based on previous training experience or research interest.
-Some addiction specialists choose to remain in general psychiatry practice and/or integrate their addictions training in other areas of psychiatry.
+Some addiction specialists choose to remain in general psychiatry practice.